 Now the NS NOESCAPE annotation is simply a reminder for you the programmer to ensure that you don't store or call the handler block after they perform operation method returns.

 So it's there for you to help you remember that there is this contract that exists between your Swift and Objective-C code.
 Now the second warning might be of interest to those of you who work with more low-level code and who care about the way that structures are laid out in memory.

+Let's take a look at one structure.
 So in C structures have to follow strict layout and alignment rules.

 In this particular structure that you see right now on the slide the compiler has to insert a 2-byte pattern between the second and the third field of the structure.

 Sometimes you might want to relax these rules and the compiler provides a pragma pack directive that you can use to control the layout and the alignment of your structures.

 Now in this example we use the pragma pack push, 1 directive to remove this fixated layout and to ensure that our structure is tightly packed.